evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 To obtain partially relaxed energy, the user needs to change :code:`RELAX_REF` to :code:`ONCE`.
 For relaxed energy, :code:`RELAX_REF` should be switched to :code:`TWICE`.
 For fully relaxed energy, :code:`RELAX_REF` should be set to :code:`ITERATE`.

+For other DSRG solvers aimed for perturbation theories, only the unrelaxed and partially relaxed energies are available.
+In the literature, we term the partially relaxed version as the default DSRG-MRPT, while the unrelaxed version as uDSRG-MRPT.

 .. tip::
   These energies can be conveniently obtained in the input file.